MicrosoftDocs/quantum-docs-pr/articles/install-guide/python.md

 ## Installation ##

-Install `qsharp` using `pip`:
+Once Python and IQ# are installed, install the `qsharp` package using `pip`:

 ```
 pip install qsharp
 ```

-You will also need to explicitly install the `iqsharp` kernel using this command:
+You will also need to explicitly install the `Q#` kernel using this command:

 ```
 dotnet iqsharp install